jweiland-net/maps2/Documentation/Introduction/Index.rst

 Introduction
 ============

-* This extension was build for the www.pforzheim.de project started in March 2013
-* It was my first extension at www.jweiland.net
-* You can `contribute <https://github.com/jweiland-net/maps2/issues>`_ to this extension at Github

 Releases
 --------

-* Currently the source code is only available at `Github <https://github.com/jweiland-net/maps2>`_
+* Currently the source code is available at `Github <https://github.com/jweiland-net/maps2>`_
 * We have tagged all versions at Github and added a compoeser.json, so you can install different versions of maps2 with composer.

 Bugs and Known Issues
 ---------------------